 The VCO current is programmable and should be set according to operating frequency, RX/TX mode and output power.
-Recommended settings for the VCO\CURRENT bits in the VCO register are shown in the register overview and also given by SmartRF® Studio.
-The VCO current for frequency FREQ\A and

-FREQ\B can be programmed independently.
+Recommended settings for VCO CURRENT bits in the VCO register are shown in the register overview and also given by SmartRF® Studio.
+The VCO current for frequency FREQ_A and FREQ B programmed can be independently.

 The bias currents for the LNA, mixer and the LO and PA buffers are also programmable.
-The FRONTEND and the BUFF\CURRENT registers control these currents.
+The FRONTEND and the BUFF_CURRENT registers control these currents.